ARM cortex Cache managment

 Data Cache (D-Cache):

-Purpose: The D-Cache serves as a buffer for data read and write operations.
+Purpose: The D-Cache is a buffer for data read and write operations.
 It enables faster access to frequently used data by caching it close to the CPU56.

 Size and Structure: Similar to the I-Cache, the D-Cache can vary in size but typically matches the I-Cache in capacity.
 It also employs a 4-way set-associative structure13.